zengenti/contensis-management-api-python/README.md

 ## Overview

-The Management API Python Client provides a convenient and efficient way to interact with Contensis, enabling you to create, update, and manage content effortlessly.
+The Management API Python Client is an early-stage project designed to simplify interactions with the Contensis Management API.
-It offers the flexibility to import content either as part of a one-off migration or as a scheduled task, making it ideal for bulk operations or integration with external systems.
+This software provides tools for creating, updating, and managing content programmatically.
+It can support workflows such as:

+* Content migration: Import content in bulk, whether for one-off migrations or recurring scheduled tasks.
+* Integration: Connect with external systems for content operations.

-While primarily designed for use outside a website context, the API is versatile enough to be used within website projects when needed.
+While the client is intended for use outside a website context, it may also be adapted for use within web projects if necessary.

+## ⚠️ Important Notice

+This software is incomplete and still under development.
+It should be considered unreliable and is not ready for production use.
+Bugs and missing functionality are likely.
+Use with caution in experimental or non-critical environments.

 ## How It Works

-The Python Management Client API acts as a wrapper around the core HTTP services, handling the complexities of security and data parsing for you.
+The Management API Python Client simplifies integration with the Contensis Management API by acting as a wrapper around the core HTTP services.
-It allows developers to integrate with Contensis without needing to manage raw HTTP requests, streamlining the process of content management.
+Key features include:

+* Security Handling: Manages authentication and token handling.
+* Data Parsing: Simplifies working with API responses by automating common parsing tasks.
+* Abstraction: Eliminates the need for direct management of raw HTTP requests, making development faster and more efficient.

+This client is intended to reduce the complexity of building and maintaining integrations with Contensis, but its current state may not yet meet all your needs or expectations.